-The Dashboard Designer provides the capability to create calculated fields that allow you to apply complex expressions to data fields that are obtained from the dashboard's data source.
-You can use these fields in data visualizations as regular data source fields.
+The DevExpress Dashboard provides the capability to create calculated fields that allow you to apply complex expressions to data fields that are obtained from the data source.
+You can create calculated fields at three levels: underlying, summary and intermediate.

 In the image below, the ExtendedPrice field is calculated based on underlying values of UnitPrice and Quantity.